 Feeding Rats to Snakes

-If you have a species of snake that grows large enough that they will eventually eat rats, it is a good idea to switch to rats while the snake is still young to get them used to eat rats rather than mice.
+If you have a species of snake that grows large enough that they will eventually eat rats, it is a good idea to switch to rats while the snake is still young, to get them used to eat rats rather than mice.
 While mice are very timid creatures with few defensive capabilities, rats are very inquisitive, and a larger rat can do serious damage to your snake.
-You want to get your snake used to eating prey that can fight back while they're still young.
-Younger rats that are equivalent in size to older mice, so when your snake has graduated to larger mice, it's a good time to make the rodent switch.
+If you plan on feeding live prey, you will want to get your snake used to eating prey that can fight back while they're still young.
+Additionally, never place live prey into your snakes enclosure and leave; always monitor your snake so its prey doesn't injure it.
+Younger rats are equivalent in size to older mice, so when your snake has graduated to larger mice, it's a good time to make the rodent switch.
 Feeder rats are named with a similar progression as mice: pinkies, fuzzies, pups, weanlings, then small through extra large adults.

 How to Prevent Snake Regurgitation

 Snakes have unique jaws that allow them to swallow prey that is larger than their head, but your snake may have difficulties digesting overly large items, resulting in regurgitation.
 Another common cause of regurgitation is handling your snake too soon after it's eaten.
 While every snake is different, you should wait at least 24 to 48 hours after feeding to handle your pet.
 If he regurgitates when you handle him after 48 hours, then try giving him another day of rest.

 Snakes will also regurgitate due to stress.
 If your snake is stressed by loud noises or people tapping on the glass of their tank, try putting them in a quiet area after feeding and giving them space.
 Your snake will be ready to play in a couple of days.
 Regurgitation takes a lot out of snakes, so wait about two weeks before trying to feed them again.
 When you do feed them, make the meal smaller.